marcelschoen/e_ink_rpg/NOTES.md

 * Knock-Down mechanic a la Persona: Knock down an enemy gives you an immediate additional turn;
   following that up with an AoE that knocks down all other enemies too gives yet another turn.
 * Equip screen provides list of loadouts
+* Some special items are unique - exist only once - can be sold by a trader only once (i.e. a magical sword)
 * Sniping mechanism with ranged weapons?
 When discovering enemies during exploration but still outside combat
 * Stealth minigame when raiding enemy camp?
 ** Enemies have line of sight with 2 levels (near and far)